freddy311082/magaya-cpp-exam/README.md

 ### Objects and Classes Identifiers
 *CPID*: Class persistent identifier

- - The valid range is from 2 to 65535 (0xFFFF).
-It is a WORD.
-CPID 1 is
+ - A two-byte (WORD) value ranging from 2 to 65535 (0xFFFF)
--  Abstract root class when the database is not initialized.
-Each
+ - CPID 1 is reserved for the abstract root class, which marks that the database is not initialized
--  Different version of a class has a different identifier.
-Non used
+ - Each version of a class has a different identifier
--  Classes are garbage collected.
+ - Garbage collector eliminates unused classes

 *OPID*: Object persistent identifier

-- The valid range is from 65536 (0x10000) to 4294967295 (0xFFFFFFFF).
-It is a DWORD.
+ - A four-byte (DWORD) value ranging from 65536 (0x10000) to 4294967295 (0xFFFFFFFF)
-- Object 0x10000 is the database root.
+ - The id 0x10000 is reserved for the database root
-- Each object in the database knows its CPID.
+ - Each object in the database knows its CPID
-- Non referenced objects from root are garbage collected.
+ - Garbage collector eliminates unused objects

 ### GOODS Database Files
 - *WH.CFG*: Specifies how many storages are used and the connection point for each storage.